There are many ways to help our veterans get into these new homes.

 Serving each other makes unity possible.

 If this is something you would like more information about, send us an e-mail.
-We will update you weekly on our progress.
+We will update you on our progress.